wandb/docs/docs/guides/launch/sagemaker.md

 The following sections outline the steps to set up and run a job on SageMaker with Launch.

 ## Prerequisites
-Create the following AWS resources:
+Create and make note of the following AWS resources:

 1. **Setup SageMaker in your AWS account.** See the [SageMaker Developer guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-set-up.html) for more information.
 2. **Create an IAM execution role.** Attach the [AmazonSageMakerFullAccess policy to your role](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).
 3. **Create an Amazon ECR repository**  to store images you want to execute on SageMaker.
 See the [Amazon ECR documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) for more information.
 4. **(If W&B creates your image) Create an Amazon S3 bucket** to store SageMaker outputs from your runs.
 See the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) for more information.

-Make note of your IAM RoleARN, your Amazon S3 URI, and your ECR repository name.
+Ensure that the AWS account associated with the launch agent has access to the Amazon ECR repo, Amazon S3 bucket and the ability to create Sagemaker jobs.

 ## Create a queue
 Create a queue in the W&B App that uses SageMaker as its compute resource: